-DLCD is addressing the mitigation and adaptation of climate change in three different topic areas: Land Use and Transportation, Natural Hazards, and Coastal Management.
+DLCD addresses mitigation and adaptation of climate change in three areas: Land Use and Transportation, Natural Hazards, and Coastal Management.
 More information on these topics can be found below and on the

 - More summer droughts